Winter is... finally here.

 Here’s the deal: the FDA’s efforts are to “impact the ability of American kids to access tobacco products.”
 We get it, and agree that minors should not have access to ENDS or vaping.

 However, we don’t think banning flavors will accomplish that -- in the same way that banning flavored alcohol won’t stop people from drinking.
 And while a full flavor ban isn’t on the horizon yet, removing them from certain stores and shelves may be a sign of what’s to come...

 The spotlight is now on the vaping industry to not just play by the FDA's rules, but to take extra steps to ensure ENDS don't get into the wrong hands.

 And while the flavor ban doesn’t necessarily affect us at Liquid Barn, we’re concerned with the impact this ruling will have on the vaping industry overall.
 Only time will tell how far the FDA will take this legislation.
-But if there is a full ban on flavored eLiquid, get ready to see a lot more people going back to BASIC.
+But if there is a full ban on flavored eLiquid, get ready to see a lot more people switching to DIY.

 Subscribe to our newsletter for more industry news, special discounts and more!